 - a.
-The University originally proposed setting the maximum rent charged for each unit at 35% of household income ("HHI") less the standard utility expense (meaning that the maximum rent has been adjusted downward to account for utility expenses). - b.
-At the hearing, DHCD expressed a preference for maximum rents of 30%, inclusive of utilities, based on the agency's desire to implement uniform standards to streamline the administration of affordable units. - c.
+The University originally proposed setting the maximum rent charged for each unit at 35% of household income ("HHI") less the standard utility expense (meaning that the maximum rent has been adjusted downward to account for utility expenses); - b.
+At the hearing, DHCD expressed a preference for maximum rents of 30%, inclusive of utilities, based on the agency's desire to implement uniform standards to streamline the administration of affordable units: - c.
 In a post-hearing submission and in response to comments from the Commission and DHCD, the University agreed to set the maximum rent charged for each unit at 30% HHI, exclusive of utilities.
-The University explained that, given the significant investment required to implement the affordable housing program, the University has not been able to modify the program to the full extent requested because additional costs would threaten the economic viability of the affordable housing program, which is budgeted to operate at a break-even level on an annualized basis following its inception. - d.
-In its post-hearing submission, the University provided evidence that the total housing cost (including utility expense) for each unit will remain below -the total housing cost standard of 38% HHI.
-The University also noted energy-efficient construction practices, including delivery of energy-star appliances and energy efficient building systems, which will be applied in the rehabilitation of the properties, will further reduce the total housing costs associated with the affordable units. - 46.
-Marketing and Administration.
-The University will administer the affordable housing program through a qualified entity certified by DHCD (either the University itself or a qualified third party).
-The affordable housing units will be marketed pursuant to a plan that will be reviewed and approved by DHCD.
-As with other affordable housing programs, compliance with the affordable housing commitment will be enforced by DHCD through a covenant that will be recorded in the land records.
-The University will also provide DHCD with an annual report on the affordable housing commitment to ensure program compliance. - 47.
-Based on the level of affordability for each unit based on maximum rent, unique nature (mixed sized, including family-style, historic rowhouses) and desirable location of these
+The University explained that, given the significant investment required to implement the affordable housing program, the University has not been able to modify the program to the full extent requested because additional costs would threaten the economic viability of the affordable housing program, which is budgeted to operate at a break-even level on an annualized basis following its inception; and - d.
+In its post-hearing submission, the University provided evidence that the total housing cost (including utility expense) for each unit will remain below the total housing cost standard of 38% HHI.
+The University also noted energy-efficient construction practices, including delivery of Energy-Star appliances and energy efficient building systems, which will be applied in the rehabilitation of the properties, will further reduce the total housing costs associated with the affordable units: - 52.
+Further elaboration of the Applicant's affordable housing program is set forth in Exhibit 50, Tab A of the Record (the "Affordability Requirements.") - 53.
+In response to concerns raised by the ANC and the other parties regarding the administration of the affordable housing program, the Applicant agreed to utilize a covenant similar in form to DHCD's form affordable dwelling unit covenant ("ADU Covenant".)
+(Ex.
+56A.)
+The ADU Covenant would bind the University to comply with the Affordability Requirements, which would be attached thereto.
+The administrative provisions of the ADU Covenant could be modified if accepted by both the University and DHCD. - 54.
+The Commission finds that the proposed terms of the affordable housing program, including the maximum rent to be charged, represents a significant public benefit of the